 Download the form to your computer and enter the required information in the fields provided.
 When you have finished filling out the form please be sure to save a copy for yourself.

-4. Submit the application as an email attachment to email@example.com.
+4. Submit the request form as an email attachment to email@example.com.

-5. Complete a OSDEF Post Grant Report and email to firstname.lastname@example.org within 30 days after project completion.
+5. Complete a Post Grant Report and email to firstname.lastname@example.org within 30 days after project completion.

-The Closing the Opportunity Gap Grant works to support students who need additional help in achieving academic success.
-Grants may be used for: before/after school learning and tutoring; science, math, and technology programs and equipment; and ongoing collaborative teaching situations that keep at-risk students engaged in learning.
-Grants may also be used to support foreign language development.
-Additionally, grants may be used to help fund field trips.
+Closing the Opportunity Grant – Equity is at the heart of the Closing the Opportunity Grant, which supports programs and materials for students who need additional help in achieving academic success.
+This grant funds: before/after school learning and tutoring; science, math, and technology programs and equipment; and ongoing collaborative teaching situations that keep at-risk students engaged in learning.
+The grants may also support foreign language development and field trips.

-The Olympia School District Education Foundation, through its mini-grant program, provides incentive funding for OSD teachers, therapists, librarians, administrators, or other staff members as they develop activities to enhance education.
-This program will provide funds for special projects, research, or educational materials that will enhance the teaching, learning, and enjoyment of OSD students.
-There are no preconceived criteria for projects except that students directly benefit from the project.
+Meet-a-Need Grant – The Meet-a-Need Grant provides incentive funding for OSD teachers, therapists, librarians, administrators, and other staff members as they develop activities to enhance education.
+This “catch-all” grant supports: special projects; and research or educational materials that enhance teaching and learning.
+The only preconceived criteria for this grant is that students directly benefit from the project or activity.